Prebiotics and probiotics: what they are, differences and what they are used for

 It is important to remember that long-term studies aimed at demonstrating the safety of probiotics in at-risk populations, such as individuals with weakened or compromised immune function, older people, and neonates (especially premature infants), are still limited.

-Currently, the use of probiotics in vulnerable populations is suggested with caution.
+Currently, caution is advised in the use of probiotics in vulnerable populations.

 In particular, in the presence of a single major risk factor, such as an immunocompromised state, or more than one minor risk factor, special caution should be exercised in the use of probiotics.